Vega: Etymology and cultural significance

 W. H. Auden's 1933 poem "A Summer Night (to Geoffrey Hoyland)" famously opens with the couplet, "Out on the lawn I lie in bed,/Vega conspicuous overhead".
+In the 1997 film Contact, the Vega system is the source of alien communication.

 Vega became the first star to have a car named after it with the French Facel Vega line of cars from 1954 onwards, and later on, in America, Chevrolet launched the Vega in 1971.
 Other vehicles named after Vega include the ESA's Vega launch system and the Lockheed Vega aircraft.